Loaded Lentil Nachos

 - 1 1/2 cups cooked green or brown lentils (look for pre-cooked lentils in the market for a shortcut)

-- Extras: Sour cream, diced avocado, pickled jalapenos, or other favorite nacho accompaniments
+- optional extras: Sour cream, diced avocado, pickled jalapeños, fresh sliced jalapeños, chopped cilantro, or other favorite nacho accompaniments

 Spread out 3 generous handfuls tortilla chips on a platter.
 Warm the lentils in a little pot on the stove and keep them warm until ready to use.